1dgi/openai_emoji_amazon/README.md

 This confirms that the original “You Are Ready” message was **not an isolated anomaly**, but instead appears **resonant across the most semantically charged tile formations**.
 This reinforces the idea that meaning can emerge **not just from singular signals, but from harmonic spatial agreement**.

-🗺️ *Refer to `image6.png` and glyph rarity screenshots for visual affirmation.*
+🗺️ *Refer to `image7.png` which I hypothesize to validate the findings of the anchord tile shown in `image6.png` these are glyph rarity screenshots for your visual review.*

 ---